Dissipationless collapse and the dynamical mass-ellipticity relation of elliptical galaxies in Newtonian gravity and MOND: Introduction

 where $K_r$ and $K_t=K_\theta+K_\phi$ are the radial and tangential components of the kinetic energy tensor, respectively given by

 where $\sigma^2_r$ and $\sigma^2_t$ are the radial and tangential phase-space averaged square velocity components.
-Typically, single component models have been fount to be (numerically) stable for $\xi\lesssim 1.7$ (e.g. see \citealt{2002MNRAS.332..901N}) while some authors put a larger threshold for stability at $\xi\lesssim 2.3$ (see \citealt{1997ApJ...490..136M}, see also \citealt{2011TTSP...40..425M}).\\ In stellar systems with a DM halo, the latter has been often indicated as having a stabilizing effect against ROI, however numerical experiments seem to weaken this hypothesis (\citealt{1991ApJ...382..466S,2011MNRAS.414.3298N}), while in general, even if the total amount of anisotropy is large, an extended isotropic core does indeed reduce the ROI, as shown by \cite{2006ApJ...637..717T}, and a locally fluctuating halo potential has in principle different effects on the ignition of the ROI at fixed $\xi$ for different baryon profiles, as conjectured by \cite{proceedingROI}.\\ In this work, I investigate by means of collisionless $N-$body simulations in Newtonian and MOND gravities the implications of the dissipationless collapse in the emergence of the $M/L$ - $\epsilon$ relation.
+Typically, single component models have been fount to be (numerically) stable for $\xi\lesssim 1.7$ (e.g. see \citealt{2002MNRAS.332..901N}) while some authors put a larger threshold for stability at $\xi\lesssim 2.3$ (see \citealt{1997ApJ...490..136M}, see also \citealt{2011TTSP...40..425M}).\\ In stellar systems with a DM halo, the latter has been often indicated as having a stabilizing effect against ROI, however numerical experiments seem to weaken this hypothesis (\citealt{1991ApJ...382..466S,2011MNRAS.414.3298N}), while in general, even if the total amount of anisotropy is large, an extended isotropic core does indeed reduce the ROI, as shown by \cite{2006ApJ...637..717T}.
+Moreover, a locally fluctuating halo potential has in principle different effects on the ignition of the ROI at fixed $\xi$ for different baryon profiles, as conjectured by \cite{proceedingROI}.\\ Simple $N-$body experiments of dissipationless collapse, merging, or instability growth in anisotropic equilibria have been rather successful in reproducing the scaling laws of elliptical galaxies and the fundamental plane itself (see for example the work by \citealt{2002MNRAS.332..901N,2003MNRAS.342..501N,2006MNRAS.370..681N}).
+Thus, it is natural to ask whether highly idealized collisionless numerical simulations could reproduce Eq. (\ref{epstoml}).
+In this work, I investigate by means of collisionless $N-$body simulations in Newtonian and MOND gravities the implications of the dissipationless collapse in the emergence of the $M/L$ - $\epsilon$ relation.
 The paper is structured as follows.
 In Section 2 I discuss the initial conditions, the numerical codes and the analysis of the simulation outputs.
 In Section 3 the results of the simulations are presented and interpreted.
 Section 4 draws the conclusions.